 Which month of the year has the most precipitation?
 Secondary data collection

-As the mathematics curriculum illustrates, students develop the ability to formulate survey questions over the years.
+As the Mathematics Curriculum illustrates, students develop the ability to formulate survey questions over the years.
 For example, in Grade 1, students are asked to write survey questions that require a yes or no answer (for example, ”Do you like cats?“).
 Then, through Grade 4, they are asked to formulate survey questions with a limited number of answers.

 Teachers can help students develop the skill of formulating a survey question by asking questions such as: